sftpplus/sftpplus-docs/src/doc_source/configuration/accounts.rst

         For domain accounts, a regular folder can be set as `home_folder_path`.
         The folder can be automatically created, just as for regular accounts.

-virtual_folders
-^^^^^^^^^^^^^^^

-:Default value: `inherit`
-:Optional: Yes
-:From version: 4.5.0
-:Values: * Comma-separated values of virtual path to real path mappings.
-         * List of virtual path rules, one mapping per line.
-         * `inherit`
-         * Empty.
-:Description:
-    By defining one or more virtual folders, you can allow access to selected files which are located outside an account's locked home folder.

-    This is a comma-separated list of values containing two elements - the virtual path and the real path.

-    For more details and examples on how to configure virtual folders, see the
-    :doc:`filesystem access documentation</operation/filesystem-access>`.

-    Leave it empty to not have any virtual folders.

-    Set it to `inherit` to use the virtual folders from the group.

 required_credentials